-If your computer is connected to a network 24 hours a day (i.e., an Ethernet or equivalent connection - not a PPP connection), you should ask your network's system administrator for this information.
+If your computer is connected to a fixed network (i.e. an Ethernet or equivalent connection - not a dialup/PPP connection) which is administered by somebody else, you should ask your network's system administrator for this information:

-- Your host name (you may be able to decide this on your own). - · Your domain name. - · Your computer's IP address. - · The netmask to use with your network. - The IP address of the default gateway system you should route to, if your network has a gateway. - The system on your network that you should use as a DNS (Domain Name Service) server.
+- Your host name (you may be able to decide this on your own). - · Your domain name. - · Your computer's IP address. - The netmask to use with your network. - The IP address of the default gateway system you should route to, if your network has a gateway. - The system on your network that you should use as a DNS (Domain Name Service) server.

-On the other hand, if your administrator tells you that a DHCP server is available and is recommended, then you don't need this information because the DHCP server will provide it directly to your computer during the installation process.
+If the network you are connected to uses DHCP (Dynamic Host Configuration Protocol) for configuring network settings, you don't need this information because the DHCP server will provide it directly to your computer during the installation process.